influxdata/docs-v2/content/influxdb/v2.1/query-data/influxql/view-functions/aggregates.md

 Returns the standard deviation of the field values for each field key that stores numerical values and includes the word `water` in the `h2o_feet` measurement.

+{{% /expand %}}

-#### Calculate the standard deviation for the field values associated with a field key and include several clauses
+{{% expand "Calculate the standard deviation for the field values associated with a field key and include several clauses" %}}

 ```sql
 > SELECT STDDEV("water_level") FROM "h2o_feet" WHERE time >= '2015-08-17T23:48:00Z' AND time <= '2015-08-18T00:54:00Z' GROUP BY time(12m),* fill(18000) LIMIT 2 SLIMIT 1 SOFFSET 1